amandadhwal/Waterzilla-master/README.md

-# WaterZilla
+# WaterBank

 ## Introduction

-Welcome to WaterZilla, a powerful MERN stack web application that revolutionizes the online water purchasing experience.
-With separate backends connected to MongoDB and MySQL, WaterZilla provides a seamless platform for customers and admin users.
+Welcome to Waterbank, a powerful MERN stack web application that revolutionizes the online water purchasing experience.
+With separate backends connected to MongoDB and MySQL,  Waterbank provides a seamless platform for customers and admin users.
 Customers can easily place water orders and track their status, while admins have comprehensive control over managing customers, orders , and generate insightful reports.

 ## Features